wushilin/kafka_reassign_partitions/README.md

 For more info, refer to `https://docs.confluent.io/platform/current/multi-dc-deployments/multi-region.html` If your cluster has no RACK, you can use `@NONE` as rack in `placement.json`, and it will be distributed amongst the brokers has no rack.

+NOTE: `@NONE` is not any rack, it is for brokers that has no RACK at all.

 ## Prepare your `topics.txt`
 This is the list of topics to propose for movement.